British Empire

-The American War of Independence resulted in Britain losing some of its oldest and most populous colonies in North America by 1783.
+The American Revolution resulted in Britain losing some of its oldest and most populous colonies in North America by 1783.
 While retaining control of British North America (now Canada) and territories in and near the Caribbean in the British West Indies, British colonial expansion turned towards Asia, Africa, and the Pacific.
 After the defeat of France in the Napoleonic Wars (1803–1815), Britain emerged as the principal naval and imperial power of the 19th century and expanded its imperial holdings.
 It pursued trade concessions in China and Japan, and territory in Southeast Asia.
 The Great Game and Scramble for Africa also ensued.
 The period of relative peace (1815–1914) during which the British Empire became the global hegemon was later described as Pax Britannica (Latin for "British Peace").
+It also colonised India by defeating the last major imperial dynasty Maratha Empire by 1818 in the Third Anglo-Maratha War.
 Alongside the formal control that Britain exerted over its colonies, its dominance of much of world trade, and of its oceans, meant that it effectively controlled the economies of, and readily enforced its interests in, many regions, such as Asia and Latin America.
-It also came to dominate the Middle East.
-Increasing degrees of autonomy were granted to its white settler colonies, some of which were formally reclassified as Dominions by the 1920s.
+It also came to dominate the Middle East, shaping its modern borders alongside France.
+Increasing degrees of autonomy were recognised for its white settler colonies, some of which were formally reclassified as dominions by the 1920s.
 By the start of the 20th century, Germany and the United States had begun to challenge Britain's economic lead.
 Military, economic and colonial tensions between Britain and Germany were major causes of the First World War, during which Britain relied heavily on its empire.
 The conflict placed enormous strain on its military, financial, and manpower resources.
 Although the empire achieved its largest territorial extent immediately after the First World War, Britain was no longer the world's preeminent industrial or military power.